-Prospective students to Valparaiso University begin the audition process by submitting materials as part of the online music audition application.
-The application requires:
+Prospective students to Valparaiso University begin the audition process by completing their application to the University

 - Basic information about yourself and your musical education